First electric Ferrari faster than original: 'It absolutely decimated it'

 The so-called 308 GTE finished the same track 10 seconds faster.

-The opportunity for speed is what makes the car a perfect vehicle to transform, according to Hutchinson.
+The opportunity for speed is what makes the car a perfect vehicle to transform, according to Hutchison.

 "The Ferrari makes a great candidate for conversion because when you're converting the car to electric you're adding power, you're doubling the power, you're doubling the torque," he says.